 If the disability is assessed as less than 20%, the insured can request the benefit as a lump sum.
+If the disability is at least 20%, the insured is paid monthly payments or pension, and may request up to 20% of the benefit as a lump sum.

-The degree of disability is assessed by the medical board appointed by the Social Security Organization in consultation with the Ministry of Health.
+The medical board appointed by the Social Security Organization, in consultation with the Ministry of Health, assesses the degree of disability.